acandrewchow/spotify-api-wrapper/README.md

 ## To Run

-1. Run the elixir iex terminal with `iex -S mix`
+1. Open the interactive elixir `iex` terminal with `iex -S mix`
 2. Create an URL for authorization - each auth token lasts 6 hours once generated
     - Example link: https://accounts.spotify.com/authorize?client_id=YOUR_CLIENT_ID&response_type=token&redirect_uri=YOUR_CALLBACK_URI&scope=user-read-private%20playlist-read-private%20playlist-modify-public%20playlist-modify-private&state=YOUR_STATE
     - You will need to replace replace `YOUR_CLIENT_ID` and `YOUR_CALLBACK_URI` with your values
 3. Generate an authentication token that we'll need in order to perform actions within the API
 4. Extract the auth token: `auth_token = SpotifyPlaylistGenerator.extract_auth_token(url)`
-6. Copy the auth token and update the @auth_token module attribute on line 9
+6. Copy the auth token and update the `@auth_token` module attribute on line 9
 7. Recompile the file using `recompile`
 8. `SpotifyPlaylistGenerator.generate_playlist("Playlist name")`